nhabuiduc/TypescriptSyntaxPaste/README.md

                 }}";
 ````

-For more information about Syntax Tree in Roslyn, you can use Syntax Visualizer which is included in VS 2015 (View -> Syntax Visualizer)
+For more information about Syntax Tree in Roslyn, you can use Syntax Visualizer which is included in VS 2015 (View -> Other Windows-> Syntax Visualizer)